San Francisco, California

 Since it was founded in 2008, J Street’s idealistic message has attracted many Jews and Christians, young and old, who are frustrated by the Middle East conflict and sincerely want peace between Arabs and Jews.
 J Street has been a subject of controversy.
 Critics claim that J Street has divided the Jewish and Christian community and weakened American Jewish and Christian support for Israel.
 “The J Street Challenge” lets viewers hear both sides of this important debate over the elusive solution to the Arab-Israeli conflict.
 The film explores the reasons for J Street’s appeal, as well as the diverse and at times contradictory motivations of its leaders and followers.
 The film is being released at a critical time for the American Jewish and Christian community given the intense efforts by the United States to resolve the conflict and influence the community’s leadership to support these efforts.
 The Kerry peace initiative has further divided the Jewish and Christian community, with J Street working to weaken the influence of AIPAC while strongly backing the administration.

 The film includes distinguished scholars and writers from a wide political spectrum, including Harvard professors Alan Dershowitz and Ruth Wisse, Rabbi Daniel Gordis of the Shalem College in Jerusalem, Caroline Glick, Managing Editor of the Jerusalem Post, Professor Richard Landes of Boston University, Lenny Ben David – former Israeli diplomat and author, and Bret Stephens, Pulitzer prize winning columnist for The Wall Street Journal.

 When & Where

-This film was produced by Americans for Peace and Tolerance (APT), a non-profit educational charity organization whose mission is to educate the Jewish community and the public at large about the ideological threats facing Israel and America.
+This program was produced by StandWithUs/RI, soon to be a chapter of the non-profit educational charity organization StandWithUs whose mission is to educate the Jewish community and the public at large about the ideological threats facing Israel and America.